 Google Groups are not to be confused with Google Contact labels (also known as Contact Lists or Address books).
 Here’s the difference:

 A label or address book or contact list contains contacts, whereas a group contains members.
-A contact is like a card storing extensive information about a person — a Google user or not — such as their email, phone number, address, job title, and so on.
+Contact is like a card storing extensive information about a person — a Google user or not — such as their email, phone number, address, job title, and so on.
 It’s a bit like a mini-CRM.